terra-money/faucet/README.md

 This faucet implementation is a fork of the [Cosmos Faucet](https://github.com/cosmos/faucet).

-## Get tokens on the Terra Soju Testnet
+## Get tokens on Terra testnets

-Using the testnet is really easy.
-Simply go to https://faucet.terra.money and input your testnet address.
+Using the testnets is really easy.
+Simply go to https://faucet.terra.money, chose your network and input your testnet address.

-If you don't have a testnet address, or don't know what the Soju testnet is, please refer to [setup docs](https://github.com/terra-project/core/docs/guide/README.md) for more info.

 ## Usage